skroggel/t3-dr-seo/readMe.md

 This extension provides some advanced SEO-tools.

 ## Installation
 Just install the extension.
-There is no further configuation needed.
+As by now there is no further configuration needed.